PavanRangani/docs/docs/prd/chat/chat.md

 - Enter key can be used for the new line in message
 - When message is saved, Removes all the spaces & newlines from the beginning and end of the message.
 However, the whitespaces in the middle of the string are preserved.

 # TODO
-- Given to Ravi
-  - Mockup when task name is too long so header will be in two line
-  - Chat notification dialog
-    - Mockup of one or two message with footer in notification dialog

 - Pending for Ajay
   - Think about realtime cases in task page, task dialog and My Chat page
   - Mockup of My task button in task notification dialog...Title will be Task Notifications